 Today the Wing T has evolved over the years as new plays like jet and rocket sweep became more popular.
 I think the jet and rocket sweep out of the Wing T are the two best plays in youth football.
 The jet and rocket sweep get your athletes the ball out in space very quickly.
 Check out the videos below.
 We absolutely kill teams with our jet sweeps.

 Youth Football Wishbone Offense

-The wishbone is a great power offense.
-It gets many blockers to the point of attack.
+The Wishbone is a great ground and pound offense.
+It gets several blockers at the point of attack.
 Having a 3 man backfield will allow cross, trap, pull blocks from the linemen.
 One of the 3 backs can be used to fill the void from the pulling or trapping linemen.
 It has a great counter game; the defense will lose the ball when the 3 running backs are going in different directions.
-This offense can have a real good play action passing game, as long as you are running the ball successfully.
+This offense can have a solid play action passing game, as long as you are running the ball successfully.

 Youth Football Single Wing Offense

 A great point about the Single Wing offense is the unbalanced formation.
 Youth football defenses tend not to shift to the unbalanced offense.
 They might shift, but most of the time they really do not adjust completely, allowing them to be out manned at the point of attack.

 This offense is all about double teams at the point of attack, along with kick out and crack blocks at the edge.
 The Single Wing offense is certainly deceptive.
 Using different motions will add to the deception.
 The wedge play, like the double wing wedge is really difficult to stop.
 This offense will take a number of reps to get the timing down with the direct snap and motion, but all in all it is a powerful offense.